mohamed3samy/blogfast/README.md

 ## <a name="introduction">🤖 Introduction</a>

-BlogFast is a blog app built with a modern stack that includes Next.js 14+, TypeScript, Prisma, PostgreSQL Zod, Tailwind CSS, and Framer Motion.
+BlogFast is a blog app built with a modern stack that includes Next.js 14+, TypeScript, Prisma, PostgreSQL, Zod, Tailwind CSS, and Framer Motion.

 ## <a name="quick-start">⚡ Quick Start</a>